dchandnani/react-app/README.md

 3. From client folder, run: npm run build
 4. Then from root folder, run:
 - git add --all (do this if you have added any new files)
+- git add -f client/build (need to do this since gitignore excludes build directory)
 - git commit -am "<message>"
 - git push origin master